Dump Truck Financing

 5. International Trucks

-Navistar International Corporation (formerly International Harvester Company) is an American holding company that owns the manufacturer of International brand commercial trucks, IC Bus school and commercial buses, Workhorse brand chassis for motorhomes and step vans, and is a private-label designer and manufacturer of diesel engines for the pickup truck, van, and SUV markets.
-The company is also a provider of truck and diesel engine parts and service.
+Navistar International Corporation (formerly International Harvester Company) is an American holding company that owns the manufacturer of International brand commercial trucks, IC Bus school, and commercial buses, Workhorse brand chassis for motorhomes and step vans, and is a private-label designer and manufacturer of diesel engines for the pickup truck, van, and SUV markets.
+The company is also a provider of truck and diesel engine parts and services.

-International makes medium-duty and severe duty dump trucks.
+International makes medium-duty and severe-duty dump trucks.
 International has four models to choose from and configure to your work needs – HV Series, HX Series, DuraStar, and the International WorkStar.

 Peterbilt Motors Company, founded in 1939, is an American manufacturer of medium- and heavy-duty trucks.
 A subsidiary of Paccar, which also owns fellow heavy-duty truck manufacturer Kenworth.